flovan/headstart/README.md

  + Favicon and the ever-growing list of web app icons for iOS
  + Your CSS, of course!
  + Some CSS and JS based fixes for IE, so you can (almost) stop thinking about it
- + A class-based setup for page specific javascript / jQuery code
+ + A ready to use js file

 ###CSS

-For maintainability reasons, Headstart's CSS is compiled with Compass and SCSS, and utilizes a trimmed down version of [Suzy](http://susy.oddbird.net) to take care of the responsive grid.
+For maintainability reasons, Headstart Lite's CSS is compiled with Compass and SCSS, and utilizes a trimmed down version of [Suzy](http://susy.oddbird.net) to take care of the responsive grid.
 Included are some other handy mixins, and a few modules.
 The folder structure and base file setup is based on [BEM](http://bem.info/method/definitions/) and [SMACSS](http://smacss.com).